-1. Bangkok Snake Farm, April 2015.
+1. April 2015.
 Bangkok’s fascinating Snake Farm is one of the city’s most underrated attractions!
 Tucked away in the gated Red Cross Institute compound at the intersection of Rama IV and Henry Dunant Roads, it’s also a tricky place to find!
 So get maps going on your phone and be prepared to wander into a couple of hospitals before you find it!

-3. Bangkok Snake Farm, April 2015.
-The show presents a number of vicious breeds, including the Siamese King Cobras.
+3. April 2015.
+The show presents a number of vicious breeds, including Siamese King Cobras.
 These guys looked really pissed off when they were released from their cage and indeed the Thai handlers showed how highly skilled they are in calming them down and keeping them in check.

-5. Bangkok Snake Farm, April 2015.
+5. April 2015.
 At the end of the show anyone feeling brave can get better acquainted with a python by having it wrapped around their necks and shoulders!
 I remember being surprised by how heavy he was and more than a little terrified when it gently hissed in my ear.

-For more on my time in this fantastic city, check out my articles from around Bangkok.
+For more on my time in this fantastic city check out my articles from around Bangkok.

 Like these?
 Then why not have a leaf through my zillion other 5s from across Thailand.